 Do you prefer Skills-Based Instruction building lesson around skills) or Content-Based Instruction (choosing engaging topics and teach language through this content)?

 The Longman Academic Reading Series is a five-level series that prepares English language learners for academic work.
+High-interest readings cover a variety of subjects, including art history, nutrition, American literature, and forensics.
 LEARN MORE

 Critical Reading provides a systematic introduction to the process of analyzing and evaluating a written text.